-The better and more accurate the job description, the higher the likelihood you’ll find the right match for the position.
+The better and more accurate the description, the higher the likelihood you’ll find the right match for the position.
 And that can determine whether you hit your targets and generate revenue.

 Obviously, how you describe an open position will depend on what that role requires.
 In this article, we’ll start by going over job description basics and then look at descriptions/sales job description templates for two common sales positions:

-- Sales development rep (entry-level sales role)
+- Sales representative (entry-level sales role)

 - Account executive (more tenured sales role)